 Implementing this required careful handling in the renewal cron — payouts continue to terminated partners' referrals — and explicit guard logic in the dashboard so terminated partners can still see their lifetime referral revenue without being able to refer new churches.
 It's a small detail with disproportionate impact on partner trust: people don't sign up for an affiliate programme that can revoke their work retroactively.

 Two complementary read-only diagnostics surfaces.
-Health Monitor shows table row counts and schema status — am I on the right migration version, do all expected tables exist.
+Health Monitor shows table row counts and schema status.
 System Audit hunts for orphan records, balance reconciliation drift, cron health, and Paystack key validity.
 Both surface issues before customers notice them.
 Both refuse to mutate anything; they only report.